jacksongs/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### The Trust System

-For very large, public investigations - over 50 collaborators - Gatelight is designed to offer safe defaults for public investigations, even with no active moderation.
+For very large, public investigations - over five collaborators - Gatelight is designed to offer safe defaults for public investigations, even with no active moderation.

 The [trust system](https://meta.discourse.org/t/what-do-user-trust-levels-do/4924/2) allows users to, over time, earn the trust of the community and gain abilities to assist in administering the investigation.